 The surroundings aren’t the smoothest to navigate, but the hotel is fully accessible, with a Suite with Pool and Panorama Pool Villa specially adapted for guests with mobility issues.

-All ages are welcome.
-Sofa beds and rollaway beds (US$100 a night, for kids aged 12 and under; US$250 a night for older guests).
+Children over 12 are welcome.
+Sofa beds and rollaway beds are available (US$250 a night for older guests).
 Babysitting is available for US$100 an hour; two day’s notice is needed to book.

-There’s a supervised play area with games and toys, plus a programme of activities to keep your little Smiths engaged.
+There’s a programme of activities to keep your Smith teens engaged.
 They’ll also love a trip to the hotel’s camel farm, where they can see the animals being groomed and visit the stables; sustainability-showcase the Earth Lab is nearby, too.
 Plus, camel rides, craft workshops, jeep safaris and other gentle treats await.

-Kids are allowed in the main open-air infinity pool.
+Kids over 12 are allowed in the main open-air infinity pool.

-Kids are very welcome in Midian, Zula and the Arava Pool Bar, where there are dedicated menus, highchairs to hand, baby-changing facilities and staff happy to warm up milk or baby food; the hote’s ice-cream station will be well-received too.
+Kids are very welcome in Midian, Zula and the Arava Pool Bar, where there are dedicated menus; the hotel's ice-cream station will be well-received too.

 Babysitters (US$100 an hour) must be booked two days in advance.